The Hunger Games (film): Casting

-Contenders for the role of Peeta other than Josh Hutcherson, included Alexander Ludwig, Hunter Parrish, Lucas Till and Evan Peters.
+Contenders for the role of Peeta other than Josh Hutcherson, included Alexander Ludwig, Hunter Parrish, Lucas Till, Evan Peters, and Austin Butler.
 Ross felt that Hutcherson was a "pitch perfect".
-Other actors considered for the role of Gale Hawthrone included David Henrie, Drew Roy and Robbie Amell before Liam Hemsworth was cast.
+Other actors considered for the role of Gale Hawthorne included David Henrie, Drew Roy and Robbie Amell before Liam Hemsworth was cast.
 In April 2011, John C. Reilly was in talks with Lionsgate to portray Haymitch Abernathy.
 The following month, Lionsgate announced that the role had gone to Oscar nominee Woody Harrelson.
 Harrelson initially passed on the role, but Ross called him up and convinced him to accept the role.
 The casting of Grammy winner Lenny Kravitz as Cinna, Oscar nominee Stanley Tucci as Caesar Flickerman, and Toby Jones as Claudius Templesmith, soon followed.
 Tucci and Ross had previously worked together in The Tale of Despereaux, leading Tucci to immediately accept the role of Flickerman when Ross offered it to him in an Italian restaurant of New York City during New Year's Eve.
 Multiple-Golden Globe Award winner Donald Sutherland was cast as President Coriolanus Snow in late May 2011.
-Following his casting, Sutherland wrote Ross a letter explaining him how much his role meant to the narrative, which impressed Ross and led him to incorporate some of Sutherland's suggestions to Snow's scenes in the film.
+Following his casting, Sutherland wrote Ross a letter explaining to the director how much his role meant to the narrative, which impressed Ross and led him to incorporate some of Sutherland's suggestions to Snow's scenes in the film.